AllenDowney/TheShakes/README.md

 * About 10 six-sided dice,

-* A score sheet ([download here](https://docs.google.com/document/d/1etO0GQx5NPhdEl3UKsbu50JPhfDieaOHCbmyEH95KA0/copy
+* A score sheet, [which you can download here](https://docs.google.com/document/d/1etO0GQx5NPhdEl3UKsbu50JPhfDieaOHCbmyEH95KA0/copy
-)).
+).
 You can print a copy or edit it on screen.

 ## Setup